 Reman Industry troubled by Need for MORE Skilled Technicians

-…a list at the bottom of posts in the Africa and ReManufacturing series.
+…Remember that at the bottom, more posts on the Africa and ReManufacturing

 ReManufacture = Big Reuse Resources Business

 So says a report published in January 2018 by Circle Economy UA (Netherlands).
 They figure that right now there is just a 9% circular flow of goods in the worldwide economy – closed-loop.

 If you reverse this idea, it means that there are almost unlimited resources to find and reuse.
 More than 90% of the world’s existing resources are out there waiting to be reused in the Circular Economy (CE) using methods like ReManufacturing.

 Remanufacturing is already an old established business.
 It has been around for many a decade.
 Big machinery and Agro-Vehicle manufacturers are few in the world and they have lead industry in this area.
 Remanufacturing is a form of product recovery that differs from other recovery processes in its completeness: a remanufactured machine or component should match the same customer expectation as new.
 A general definition of remanufacturing “is an industrial process whereby used products (referred to as cores) are fixed to like new useful life.
 Using cores, instead of consuming new virgin materials, by remanufacturing, brings these things back into the market as like new with the same warrantee as they had in their first life…..Often at a percentage lower price.

 No meaningful conversation about ReManufacturing can be had without dealing with the confusing subject of CORE.
 COREs can be emotional.
 “They are dirty”, “They are killing my balance sheet,” “I can’t get enough,” “I have too many,” “How do I value them?”
 The need and use of COREs is the unique “item” that belongs to the remanufacturing industry and is viewed in terms of supply “loops”, not linear chains.